Passiverecords/ngx-flatpickr/README.md

 - **options**:
   *the placeholder text of the input field*

-  all the options available can be seen [on the flatpickr website](https://flatpickr.js.org/options/)
+  All the options available can be seen [on the flatpickr website](https://flatpickr.js.org/options/)

+- **onInit**:
+  *function launched after the picker is initialized*

+  The value returned in `$event` is the flatpickr instance

 - **value**:
   *the selected date*